Bula Boys’ heroic move saves kid

 The Digicel Bula Boys have been hailed heroes after saving the life of a little boy following a road accident in Vanuatu yesterday.

-As reported by local news site, Daily Post the Fijians were returning from training at Stade Centrale when they saw the little boy got hit by a bus.
+As reported by local news site, Daily Post the Fijians were returning from training at Stade Centrale when they saw the little boy got hit by a vehicle.

 He was then attended to by the Fiji team physiotherapist Nishant Kumar and a few of the Fijian players.